-Graduate Certificate in Nursing Administration or Nursing Education
+Post Master's Certificate in Nursing Administration or Nursing Education

 Thomas University offers Nursing Education and Nursing Administration Graduate Certificate programs with graduate-level academic credit in either field of study.
 The purpose of the certificate program is to provide a graduate-level academic foundation for bachelor's or master's-prepared Registered Nurses interested in these fields.